winesapOS/winesapOS/README.md

 Goals:

 - Portability.
 The flash drive should be bootable on both BIOS and UEFI systems.
+- Supportability.
+Linux will be easy for me to remotely troubleshoot using tools such as `tmate` and Google's `Chrome Remote Desktop`.
 - Gaming support out-of-the-box.
 - Minimze writes to the flash drive to improve its longevity.
 - Full backups via Btrfs and Snapper.